DAVID BELLAMY. FRANCE 2017.

 There comes a time in many people's lives when things spiral out of their control, and life seems to be a continuously downward path.
 Charities, Social Services and the NHS are over-stretched, or in the wrong area, or perhaps just inaccessible, beyond reach.
 Government benefits have been whittled away to the extent that real hardship now exists amongst the poorest, most disenfranchised section of our society.
 The numbers of people needing help is growing and our modern lifestyle makes ever-increasing demands on our mental health and wellbeing.
 Psychological difficulties run across the spectrum of class, race or religion.
 Rich or poor, one in three people will experience breakdown, will need counselling.
 Abandonment and eviction can often result, as symptoms worsen.

 Contact him through this website or on his Facebook page, David Bellamy Hypnotherapy.
-Skype counselling is now a primary resource, after a short questionnaire is completed, and has proved to be an excellent way to take the first important steps towards recovery.
+Skype or Zoom counselling is now a primary resource, after a short questionnaire is completed, and has proved to be an excellent way to take the first important steps towards recovery.